June 17, 2026

 Why human-in-the-loop still matters

-AI excels at creating on-brand first drafts at scale.
+AI excels at creating on-brand first drafts.
 But human judgment remains essential for:

 Strategic messaging decisions